Capitale de la Sardane and Ville Européenne du Vin

 Only a little way off our city circuit, the rambling 15th century Couvent des Minimes is now the International Centre for Photojournalism.
 Entry is free and fascinating to these all-year-round, diverse exhibitions of photojournalism.

-Closed for the foreseeable future, but worth beating in mind for a future visit, the Chapelle du Tiers-Ordre de Saint-Dominique in the Place de la Révolution française took almost a century to complete.
+Closed at the time of writing, but worth bearing in mind for a future visit, the Chapelle du Tiers-Ordre de Saint-Dominique in the Place de la Révolution française took almost a century to complete.
 A small courtyard joins it to the Chapelle des Dominicains, until recently, the base of the French Foreign Legion, where the “Trabucayres”, (bands of highwaymen) who terrorised the roads of the Albères in the mid 19th century were tried and condemned to death or hard labour.

 Also worth a visit is the recently restored church of St Jacques in the inner-city quarter St Jacques, a colourful part of the town with mix of native French, North Africans and Gitanes, an area with fascinating ambience, despite its crumbling, impoverished appearance.
 This relatively unknown church dates back to the 14th Century, and the interior is as impressive as Perpignan’s cathedral.

-On now to an art deco gem, the Hotel Pams in the Rue Emile Zola, one of several beautiful old ‘hotels particuliers’, elegant private mansions of the Perpignan Bourgoisie.
+On now to an art deco gem, the Hotel Pams in the Rue Emile Zola, one of several beautiful old ‘hotels particuliers’, elegant private mansions of the Perpignan Bourgeoisie.

 Pierre Bardou of JOB cigarette paper fame bought it along with several surrounding houses in the 1850s.
 It has enormous Art Deco Pre-Raphaelite paintings on the walls, a stunning entrance hall with an amazing light well, and a delightful hidden garden.
 Adjoining the house is the old cigarette factory where many people were employed.
 Entrance is free and it’s a perfect spot to sit a while.